Zeioth/zeioth-lutris/game-installers/quake-champions/mouse-guide.md

 **Mouse acceleration yes or no?**

-* **IF ENABLED**: The bigger is your swing, the farther the camera will move.
+* **IF ENABLED**: The bigger your swing is, the farther the camera will move.
 This way it's easier to deliver flicker rails, and to combat at short range, using bigger swings.
 This setup obligates you to keep your mouse almost completely static when you use LG.
 * **IF DISABLED**: The movement of the mouse is always the same.
 No matter how you move it.
 This is great for LG, but not so good for rail.
 Your muscular memory develops faster this way, so this technique is easier to learn.

 **How can I get the same mouse settings in Windows AND Linux?**